avngrdv/mRNA-display-deep-learning/README.md

 ## Usage examples

 An example of building a LazDEF substrate preference model from NGS data can be found in a jupyter notebook ./code/LazDEF_model_training_walkthrough.ipynb

+## License

+The code is released under the GNU General Public License v3.0 without any explicit or implied warranty.
+Use it at your own discretion.